Massive black holes or stars first: the key is the residual cosmic electron fraction: Results

 In total, we have performed 28 cosmological simulations for four distinct halos forming at z$>$ 20.
 Their collapse redshifts (defined as the onset of baryonic collapse) for the fiducial values of $f_e$ are 22, 29, 25 and 28 for halos $1 - 4$, respectively and typical halo masses are $1-2 \times 10^5 ~\Ms$.
 For the fiducial case of $f_e$, the gravitational instability is primarily driven by $\rm H_2$ cooling that kicks in at virial temperatures of about 2000 K and induces gravitational collapse, see Fig. \ref{fig1}.
 Same is true for the $f_e=10^{-5}$ case.
 However, for runs with $f_e \leq 10^{-7}$ the gravitational collapse gets delayed due to the lack of sufficient $\rm H_2$ and halo virial temperatures rise up to $\sim 10^4$ K by accretion shocks and mergers.
 Under these conditions atomic line cooling first brings the gas temperature down to 8000 K and then baryonic collapse proceeds.
 At these temperatures and densities of about $\rm 10^{-24}~g/cm^3$, $\rm H_2$ formation via the $H^-$ channel is triggered and cools the gas down to a few hundred K at smaller radii.
 The same trend is observed in all halos.
 The central gas densities in the halos reach up to $\rm 10^{-14}~ g/cm^3$ and density profiles follow a $\rm r^{-2.2}$ power law.
 The bumps on the density profiles indicate the presence of gas clumps/substructures.
 The enclosed gas mass profile sharply increases in the central clump and then moderately increase with radius as observed in protostellar disks.
 Overall, the enclosed gas mass in the halos is higher for lower $f_e$ runs.

 The $\rm H_2$ mass fractions get boosted rapidly at radii between ten to a few hundred pc for lower $f_e$ cases, see Fig. \ref{fig2}.
 This increase in the $\rm H_2$ fractions is correlated with a higher virial temperature which catalyze $\rm H_2$ formation and boosts its abundance.
 At radii between 0.001-10 pc the $\rm H_2$ abundance increases moderately and below these radii it again increases rapidly due to three-body reactions.
 In the central cloud $\rm H_2$ abundances vary from a few times $10^{-3}$ to a few times $10^{-2}$.
 Overall, lower $f_e$ runs have lower $\rm H_2$ fractions at almost all radii and in spite of large differences in the initial abundances $\rm H_2$ mass fractions in the central cores differ by an order of magnitude.
 Similar trends are observed in electron abundances, they decline to smaller radii due to the recombination reactions favored for lower gas temperatures.
 For the lowest $f_e=10^{-10}$ cases, electron abundances rapidly increase between 10-100 pc due to the higher temperatures which lead to collisional ionization of gas and boost electron fractions.
 The typical electron mass fractions in the central cloud are a few times $10^{-13}-10^{-12}$ and are inversely correlated with $\rm H_2$ abundances.
+Fluctuations in $f_e$ and $\rm H_2$ abundances are due to the shocks and hydrodynamical effects occurring at those radii.